Reducing the Dangers of Working in Construction Site Confined Spaces

 Confined spaces, particularly permit spaces must be accessible only by trained professionals.
 Some general safety tips to help you stay safe in confined spaces include:

-Take care of each other – When someone is working on a confined space, always ensure a workaround watch who can call rescue teams for emergencies or is trained and equipped to conduct a rescue.
+- Take care of each other – When someone is working in a confined space, always ensure a workaround watch who can call rescue teams for emergencies or is trained and equipped to conduct a rescue.

-Use PPE – Use harness, lifeline or continuous gas monitoring devices.
-Also, use a self contained breathing apparatus if needed.
+- Use PPE – Use a harness, lifeline, or continuous gas monitoring device.
+Also, use a self-contained breathing apparatus if needed.

 Whether you or a family member was injured due to a construction, auto, commercial vehicle, or semi-truck accident; you may be entitled to full benefits and compensation.
 Know your rights and get the answers you deserve.